CalvinBultz/LightningStepper/README.md

 ![image](https://user-images.githubusercontent.com/62961062/188285131-95b021be-756a-48e6-ab5e-2542d37f27f8.png)

 Nearly as important as the library, there is an example sketch included called LightningStepper_CommandController.
 This demonstrates how to code a command controller in configuration 1 (figure 2) to talk to the stepper controller.
 In summary, the commands the stepper controller receives once setup are below.

+Commands:
+Cmd 1- get the motor's details.
+Send: 1
+Replies: Strike(Settings: currentPosition,maxPosition,currentDelay,minDelay,maxDelay)

+Cmd 2- move to position.
+Send: 2,speed,steps,direction
+No Reply

+Cmd 3- stop.
+Send: 3
+No Reply

+Command Notes:
+Speed is [1-100].
+1 being the slowest.
+100 being the fastest.
+Direction 1=cw (currentPosition increases), 2=ccw (currentPosition decreases) There are 3 pins used for interrupts and logic.
+Refer to the command controller example.